CDC Report Shows Less Than One In Four Americans Get Enough Exercise

 One thing that the report left out is how the numbers are affected by people who exercise as a means of getting to work, via walking, jogging, or bicycling.
 Nor did the report factor in people whose very jobs are physically demanding and thus get exercise by virtue of being at work, such as loggers or athletes.

-As far as which states get enough exercise, Colorado comes in at Number One, with 32.5 percent of adult hitting both federal benchmarks, with Mississippi in last place at 13.5 percent.
+As far as which states get enough exercise, Colorado comes in at No. 1, with 32.5 percent of adults hitting both federal benchmarks, with Mississippi in last place at 13.5 percent.
 In fact, so unhealthy is the Southeast that the region has been referred to as the “Stroke Belt.”

 The benefits of exercise are, of course, not in dispute.
 The CDC urges Americans to try to squeeze in more exercise into their daily lives.